postmanlabs/labs-docs/v6/postman/find_replace.md

 The Find and Replace panel also contains options for toggling case sensitivity, performing regular expression matching and scoping the search to selections.

-Let's perform a search operation and find and replace a string 'pstman' by keeping the scope to 'everything'.
+Let's perform a search operation and find and replace the string 'postman' with 'pstman' by keeping the scope to 'everything'.
 This is illustrated in the screen below:

 [![find replace results](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Find_replace2.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Find_replace2.gif)